kawaa/Beetest/README.md

 Beetest
 =======

-Beetest is a super simple utility that helps you test your Apache Hive script without any Java knowledge.
+Beetest is a super simple utility for testing Apache Hive scripts locally for non-Java developers.
+Beetest has been tested on Hadoop 2.2.0 (YARN) and Hive 0.12.0.

 Motivation
 ----------